delta-io/delta-sharing/README.md

 You can try this by running our [examples](examples/README.md) with the open, example Delta Sharing Server.

 ### CDF
-Starting from release 0.5.0, querying [Change Data Feed](https://docs.databricks.com/delta/delta-change-data-feed.html) is supported with delta sharing.
+Starting from release 0.5.0, querying [Change Data Feed](https://docs.databricks.com/delta/delta-change-data-feed.html) is supported with Delta Sharing.
-Once the provider turns on CDF on the original delta table and share it through delta sharing, the recipient can query CDF of a delta sharing table similar to CDF of a delta table.
+Once the provider turns on CDF on the original delta table and shares it through Delta Sharing, the recipient can query CDF of a Delta Sharing table similar to CDF of a delta table.
 ```scala
 val tablePath = "<profile-file-path>#<share-name>.<schema-name>.<table-name>"
 val df = spark.read.format("deltaSharing")